 If you’re having difficulty sleeping, it may be your medication that is causing insomnia.
 This is a common problem among people taking various drugs, such as those to treat allergies, high blood pressure, depression, and more.

-However, there are also medications that can help promote deep sleep.
+Some medications can help promote it, like Doxepin, Temazepam, and Eszopiclone.
 These work by promoting GABA activity in the brain.
 If you struggle with insomnia, talk to your doctor about if any of your medications could be the cause and if a sleep-promoting prescription is right for you.

 7. Eat More Fiber

-How we eat impacts our sleep, and research suggests eating a more fibrous diet may help enhance deep sleep.
+How we eat impacts our rest, and research suggests[4] that eating a more fibrous diet may help enhance deep sleep.
 In a study of normal-weight adults, those who ate more fiber had more slow-wave, or deep, sleep.

 8. Listen to Pink Noise

-Like white noise, pink noise can help block out the sounds that may make it difficult to sleep.
-However, pink noise can also enhance slow waves during deep sleep, increase deep sleep duration, and improve cognitive function.
+Like white noise, pink noise can help block out the sounds that may make it difficult to fall asleep.
+Pink noise can also enhance slow waves during deep sleep, increase its duration, and improve cognitive function.

-Pink noise is a calming, low-pitch, consistent sound, such as rainfall or crashing waves.
-But you don’t have to rely on nature to lull you to sleep; there are sound machines available with a pink noise setting.
+Pink noise is a calming, low-pitched, consistent sound, such as rainfall or crashing waves.

 Learning how to get more deep sleep is about forming good habits that will help you get to sleep faster and stay asleep longer.
 This includes all the tips above like reducing screen time before bed and eating a healthier balanced diet throughout the day.